 The programming track (PROG) is for programming only.
 Make sure you are on the MAIN track if you expect your loco to move or respond to light or sound commands.

 The Arduino IDE has a built in serial monitor.
 That means that in addition to uploading updates to your Command Station, we can interact with the Command Station.
 Select “Tools -> Serial Monitor”, or click on the “serial monitor” icon near the upper right of the window.

 Make sure the baud rate at the lower right of the window is set to “115200”.
 Make sure the dropdown next to that says “Both NL & CR”.
 That makes sure you send a new line command and carriage return which the Arduino expects.

 Figure 9 - Serial Monitor

 You should see log information immediately display in the window.
-If you have a Network shield or WiFi shield connected, you will see the CS setup its AP or connect to your network if you gave it your credentials.
+If you have a Network shield or WiFi shield connected, you will see the CS setup its AP, or connect to your network if you gave it your credentials.
 If you don’t have a network, that’s fine, the CS will sense that, the network test will fail, but everything else will be working as it should.

 Type in a command or two¶

 There is an entire language that DCC-EX understands.
-We call this the DCC-EX API for “Application Programming Language”.
+We call this the DCC-EX API for “Application Programming Interface”.
 If you are interested, the list of all the commands is here in the DCC++ EX Wiki.
 Let’s just try two commands to make sure everything is working.